UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 ### 1. What we have implemented

-We have made implementations that we proposed in our Milestone 1 proposal.
-These implementations include:
+We have made most of the implementations that we proposed in our Milestone 1 proposal with some exceptions and additions to the previous proposal.
+Our current implementations include:

-1. Map of `Crime Density by Neighbourhood, Crime Type, and  Month`;
+1. An interactive map of `Crime Density by Neighbourhood, Crime Type, and  Month`;

-2. Bar Chart of `Crime Type and corresponding Total Reported Cases by Neighbourhood`;
+2. An interactive bar chart of `Total Reported Cases by Neighbourhood and Crime Type`;

-3. Bar Chart of `Crime Category and corresponding Total Reported Cases by Weekday`;
+3. An interactive bar chart of `Total Reported Cases per Crime Category by Weekday and Neighbourhood`;

 ### 2. What we decided not to implement

 We decided not to include the `date range` and `time range` filters in our dashboard because:

-* it allows for too much granularity that may not necessarily be important for a potential end user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user;
+* it allows for too much granularity that may not necessarily be important for a potential end user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user like filtering by `month` since we are only including data from 2021;

 * Too many filters will lead to clumsiness of the dashboard which may dissuade a potential user;